-This 8 week course delivered in the APUS Sakai; via distance learning will enable students to complete academic work in a flexible manner, completely online.
+This B.A. in Information Systems Security course delivered via distance learning will enable students to complete academic work in a flexible manner, completely online.
 Resources and access to an online learning management system will be made available to each student.
-Online assignments are due by the last day of each week (Sunday) and include Forum questions (accomplished in groups through a threaded Forum).
-Assigned faculty will support the students throughout this eight-week course.
+Online assignments are due by the last day of each week and include Forum questions (accomplished in groups through a threaded Forum), and individual assignments (submitted for review by the Faculty Member).
+Assigned faculty will support the students throughout this eightweek course.